This tutorial describes

 Step 2: Mark the event as a conversion

 Analytics hasn't received the new event yet, so you need to preemptively mark the event as a conversion.

-- In the Property column, click Conversions.
+- In Admin, under Data display, click Conversions.

 - Click New conversion event.